 What is an Ice Pick Headache?

-Ice pick headaches are very sudden and extremely painful headaches that last only a matter of seconds.
+Ice pick headaches are formally known as ophthalmodynia periodica and are sometimes also called needle-in-the-eye syndrome or primary stabbing headache.
+Whatever you call them, they can be hard to deal with.
+These headaches are very sudden and extremely painful headaches that last only a matter of seconds1.

-Aspirin or other over the counter NSAID pain relief are usually the first option in treating a headache.
+Aspirin or other over the counter NSAID pain relievers are usually the first options in treating a headache.
 However, because ice pick headaches last only a matter of seconds, treatment can be difficult.

 These headaches are usually gone before you have the chance to reach for a painkiller.
 By the time the painkiller would kick in, the headache would be ancient history!
 Pain relief can be a huge help during ice pick headache attacks where you get several of these headaches throughout a short period of time.

-The problem with preventative treatment is that these headaches occur so infrequently that it would almost not be worth the effort.
-If you suffer from migraines and take medication for preventative measures, this will also help prevent ice picks.
-However, if you don't suffer from migraines, usually the best course of action is to let the headache pass.
+The problem with treating these headaches is that they occur so infrequently and last for such a short while that it would almost not be worth the effort.
+If you suffer from migraines and take medication for preventative measures, this may also help prevent ice picks.
+However, if you don't suffer from migraines, usually the best course of action is to let a headache pass.